BetterMuSeek

 Design: Fancy wood marquetry, rosette, and top

-Other than Lead Belly, some other legendary musicians have also played this famous 12-string acoustic guitar.
-Among them are Pete Seeger, Bob Dylan, and Johnny Cash.
+Other than Lead Belly, legendary musicians have played this famous 12-string acoustic guitar.
+They include Pete Seeger, Bob Dylan, and Johnny Cash.

-To know more about the best 12-string guitar in history check here.
+Check out this link to learn more about the best 12-string guitar in history.

 Body of Stella Auditorium